 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.

-SCOPE is a trademark of Texas Instruments Incorporated.
+SCOPE and EPIC-IIB are trademarks of Texas Instruments Incorporated.

 description (continued)